NCAS-CMS/cfdm/docs/source/tutorial.rst

    >>> cfdm.write(q, 'group_out.nc')
    >>> cfdm.write(q, 'flat_out.nc', group=False)

-NetCDF variables in flat output file will inherit any netCDF group attributes, providing that they are not superceded by varaible attributes.
-This is the case in file ``flat_out.nc``, for which the netCDF variable ``q`` has inherited the ``comment`` attribute that was originally set on the ``forecast`` group.
-NetCDF group attributes may be set and accessed via the :ref:`netCDF interface
-<NetCDF-interface>`, for both netCDF variable and netCDF dimensions.
+NetCDF variables in the flattened output file will inherit any netCDF group attributes, providing that they are not superceded by variable attributes.
+The output netCDF variable and dimension names will be taken as the basenames of any that have been pre-defined.
+This is the case in file ``flat_out.nc``, for which the netCDF variable ``q`` has inherited the ``comment`` attribute that was originally set on the ``/forecast`` group.
+NetCDF group attributes may be set and accessed via the :ref:`netCDF interface <NetCDF-interface>`, for both netCDF variable and netCDF dimensions.

 .. code-block:: console
    :caption: *Inspect the flat version of the dataset with the ncdump